Skip to main content

 What's happening at the National Archives on July 4th?

-The National Archives hosts its annual Declaration of Independence reading ceremony outside on Constitution Avenue NW at 10 a.m.
+The National Archives hosts its annual celebration, including the Declaration of Independence reading ceremony outside on Constitution Avenue NW at 10 a.m.
 Free family activities – including face painting, historic reenactors, crafts and games – run from 8:30 a.m. to noon.
 Reserving timed entry passes in advance are strongly encouraged due to anticipated crowds.
 Reserve your timed entry pass in advance.

 What is the best way to get around?